eonist/eonist.github.io/_posts/_2020-07-11-divergence-vs-convergence.md

 ## Divergent programing
 - Programing for Divergence
-- Store ideas that pop in to your head with out loosing focus on big pic
+- Store ideas that pop in to your head with out loosing focus on big picture
 -